 Do you feel like you’re wandering through life with no sense of direction?
 Are you wondering how to find yourself?

-Whether you’ve lost yourself in a relationship, a career, a bad habit, or simply feel lost in life in general, you are not alone.
+Whether you feel lost yourself in a relationship, a career, a bad habit, or simply feel lost in life in general, you are not alone.
 All of us feel lost at some point in our lives.
 And we need time to explore ourselves.

-Just because you don’t have it all figured out doesn’t mean that you’re a failure or that you are incapable of finding your true self through the good and the bad.
+Just because you don’t have a purpose in life doesn’t mean that you’re a failure or that you are incapable of finding your true self through the good and the bad.
 It just means that you are moving through a messy and beautiful process of transformation.

 In February of 2017, my entire life was turned upside down.
 Literally.